ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

 This `continue` field allows the client instance to make an eventual continuation call.
-In the future,
-the client instance realizes that it no longer needs
+Some time later, the client instance realizes that it no longer needs
 "write" access and therefore modifies its ongoing request, here asking for just "read" access
 instead of both "read" and "write" as before.